-- The Omelette: It was stuffed with beef steak, much like the one used for Philly cheese steak.
-The omelette was full of onions, shredded potato, cheese and a spicy barbecue sauce drizzle.
+- The Omelet: It was stuffed with beef steak, much like the one used for Philly cheese steak.
+The omelet was full of onions, shredded potato, cheese and a spicy barbecue sauce drizzle.
 It was rather bland for me and I had to add some salt and pepper.

 - The Steak: The steak was soft and not too fatty.
 It was easy to eat along with the eggs and onions which tend to be mushier textures.

-- Jalapeños?: There’s a question mark on this because I had no idea that the omelette had Jalapeños.
-I didn’t event taste them or feel anything spicy was on the omelette other than the Serrano pepper.
+- Jalapeños?: There’s a question mark on this because I had no idea that the omelet had Jalapeños.
+I didn’t event taste them or feel anything spicy was on the omelet other than the Serrano pepper.

 - The onions: Some of the onions felt stringy which made it hard to chew sometimes.